 In our efforts to achieve the School Aims, the staff and I rely on parents for co-operation and support.
-Parents are always welcome at Stratford, whether simply for a quick chat, to help with cooking or to listen to children read.
+Parents and grandparents are always welcome at Stratford, whether simply for a quick chat, to help with activities and trips or to listen to children read.
 Your involvement is valued.
 It is a team effort and your child will benefit when we work together.

 Your child is precious.
 YOU want the best for them.
 WE want the best for them.
-We view our school as a "launch pad".
-Let's work together to help your child really "take off" so they are motivated throughout primary school and beyond!
+We view our school as a 'launch pad'.
+Let's work together to help your child really 'take off', so they are motivated throughout primary school and beyond!